Our main focus has always been on vinyl and paper crafts, but recently we’ve been moving into the world of fabric.

 What does it do?
 It cuts fabric up to 1 inch thick with its ultra-sharp 4-inch round blade.
 It’s powered by an electric motor so gets the job done quickly and efficiently.

-This might suit you if you’re a confident designer who doesn’t require the use of software or dies to design your cuts and just wants something that cuts.
+This might suit you if you’re a confident designer who doesn’t require the use of software or dies to design your cuts and just wants something that cuts fabric well.

 - 4-inch round blade for precise cutting